 To get drinking under control, medical professionals can recommend four medications.
 Two of these medications help control alcohol cravings by blocking opioid receptors in the brain.
 Settling opioid receptors lowers the pleasurable impacts of alcohol, therefore putting less tension on the brain’s reward system.

 A third drug that blocks a particular chemical the brain produces might be prescribed following detox.
-It reduces cravings for alcohol in order to prevent relapse.
+It reduces cravings for alcohol in order to stay sober.
 The final drug acts as a deterrent of continued drinking, by producing undesirable side effects.
 Within minutes of consuming alcohol, a person on this drug will experience an extreme hangover.

 The other use of medications for alcoholism include those given throughout detox and withdrawal, such as Benzodiazepines.
 Benzodiazepines are administered in short courses to help minimize withdrawal symptoms consisting of seizures.